bookofportals/lojban-rfcs/0100-generalized-imperatives.md

 is taken as an abbreviation for `do ko'oi`.

 It also increases cultural neutrality.
-Many languages provide some form of imperative construction in the third and first person.
+Many languages provide some form of imperative construction in the third and first persons.
 Ancient Greek has third person imperatives, and Irish and Turkish have imperatives in all three persons.
 Furthermore, many languages that do not provide imperatives in the first and third persons provide jussive constructions which carry a similar force.
 Such